BRIEF

 microscope slide using capillary "live-blood" from a finger

 tip.
-Live -blood is a term I use to describe blood that has
+Live -blood is a term I use to describe blood that

-If we place a tiny drop of live-blood on a microscope slide and
+been stained.
+If we place a tiny drop of

-immediately cover it with a slide cover glass.
-Then place the slide
+slide cover glass.
+Then place the slide in the microscope, set

-in the microscope, set 1000x magnification, and then look at the
+1000x magnification, and then look at the RBCs.
+First focus on the

-RBCs.
-First focus on the top surface of the RBCs, then slowly adjust
+top surface of the RBCs, then slowly adjust the focus to look

-the focus to look bellow the surface of the RBCs, to see if there
+bellow the surface of the RBCs, to see if there are any merozoites

-If the blood is fixed and stained, then depending on
+If the blood is fixed and stained, then

-pathogens.
+of blood pathogens.
 See examples bellow:

 Some micrographs were captured with a simple microscope digital